-Pro Tools|HD automatically recognizes if a SYNC I/O is connected to the DigiSerial port when Pro Tools is launched.
-When SYNC I/O is recognized, Pro Tools automatically configures the Device and Port settings for SYNC I/O in the Peripherals dialog.
-Pro Tools 6.4 also checks for recent firmware, and alerts you if you need to update the SYNC I/O. Earlier versions of Pro Tools require that you manually check for firmware updates.
-(See "Updating SYNC I/O Firmware with Pro Tools" on page 19.)
+Pro Tools HD automatically recognizes if a SYNC I/O is connected to the DigiSerial port when Pro Tools is launched.
+When Pro Tools recognizes the SYNC I/O, it automatically does the following:

+- Configures the Device and Port settings for the SYNC I/O in the Peripherals dialog - · Checks for recent firmware - Alerts you if you need to update the SYNC I/O

-To check SYNC I/O and Pro Tools communication:
+To check the SYNC I/O and Pro Tools communication:

-- 1 After installing Pro Tools and connecting the SYNC I/O as described, launch Pro Tools. - 2 Choose Setups > Peripherals, and click the Synchronization tab.
-The SYNC I/O should be shown as the Device, with DigiSerial Port as the selected port.
+- 1 After installing Pro Tools and connecting the SYNC I/O as described, launch Pro Tools. - 2 Choose Setup > Peripherals, and click the Synchronization tab.
+SYNC should be shown as the Device, with DigiSerial Port as the selected port.

-If these are not shown, check all your connections, then try manually selecting SYNC I/O and DigiSerial Port from the Device and Port selectors.
-Once SYNC I/O is selected in this way, the SYNC Setup controls become available in the lower part of the Peripherals window.
+If these are not displayed, check all your connections, then try manually selecting SYNC I/O and DigiSerial Port from the Device and Port pop-up menus.
+Once the SYNC I/O is selected in this way, the SYNC Setup controls become available in the lower part of the Peripherals window.